Optimal tax: Horizontal and vertical equity

 Another criterion for an optimal tax is that it should be equitable.
 Equity in the context of taxation demands that the tax burden should be proportional to the taxpayer's ability to pay.
-This criteria can be further broken down into Horizontal equity (imposing the same tax on two taxpayers with equal ability to pay) and Vertical equity (imposing greater tax burdens on those with greater ability to pay).
-Of course, reasonable minds may differ as to whether two taxpayers, in fact, have equal ability to pay, and on how quickly the tax burden should rise with ability to pay (that is, how progressive the tax code should be).
+This criterion can be further broken down into horizontal equity (imposing the same tax on two taxpayers with equal ability to pay) and vertical equity (imposing greater tax burdens on those with greater ability to pay).
+Of course, opinions may differ as to whether two taxpayers, in fact, have equal ability to pay, and on how quickly the tax burden should rise with ability to pay (that is, how progressive the tax code should be).

 Of the hundreds of provisions in the US tax code, for example, only a handful actually impose a tax (26 USC Sections 1, 11, 55, 881, 882, 3301, and 3311 are the primary examples).
 Instead, most of those provisions help to define how much income a taxpayer has—that is, their ability to pay.
 Even after the code has answered all the technical questions and determined a taxpayer's taxable income, normative questions remain as to whether they have the same ability to pay.
 For example, the US tax code (26 U.S.C.
 Section 1(a)-(d)) imposes less tax on couples filing joint returns and on heads of households than it does on taxpayers that are single, and provides a credit reducing the tax bills of those supporting children (26 U.S.C.
 Section 24).
 This can be seen as an attempt at horizontal equity, reflecting a judgement that taxpayers supporting families have less ability to pay than taxpayers with the same income but no dependents.

 Vertical equity raises an additional normative question: once we have agreed which taxpayers have the same ability to pay and which taxpayers have more, how much more should those with greater ability to pay be made to contribute?
 While that question has no definitive answer, tax policy must balance competing goals such as revenue raising, redistribution, and efficiency.